iasql/docs/docs/quickstart.md

 ## Login, build and push your code to the container registry

+1. Install `psql` in your command line by following the instructions for your corresponding OS [here](https://www.postgresql.org/download/).
+Remember that many different clients can be used to [connect](/connect) to a PostgreSQL database.

-1. Grab your new `ECR URI` from your DB
+2. Grab your new `ECR URI` from your DB
 ```bash
 psql postgres://d0va6ywg:nfdDh#EP4CyzveFr@db.iasql.com/_4b2bb09a59a411e4 -c "
 SELECT repository_uri